pescarolo27/Bike_Sharing_Demand/README.md

 - Determine if the number of bike rentals can be predicted based on other information in the dataset.
 - Create predictions for how many bikes will be rented & analyze their credibility & accuracy.

+**The Data:** The data used in this project pertained to the number of public bikes rented in Seoul's bike sharing system at each hour.
+The dataset also included information about the weather, time, & other parameters such as whether it was a public holiday.
+The data spanned from December 1, 2017, through November 30, 2018, which accounts for 365 days.
+There are 8760 observations, one for each hour of every day.
+There are no missing values in the dataset.

 Machine learning was applied in this project.